 Periodontitis, commonly referred to as gum disease, is an inflammatory disease of the periodontium that affects almost every second adult in Germany.
 It is caused by a local infection involving specific oral microorganisms and the subsequent local immune response.
 Left untreated, periodontitis leads to tooth loss and bone loss in the jaw.
 Studies also show that chronic periodontitis drastically increases the risk of developing diabetes, cardiovascular diseases and rheumatoid arthritis.

-All of the preparations used to date come with the serious drawback that their active agent is a broad-spectrum antibiotic and/or antiseptic.
-They therefore kill all the bacteria found in dental plaque, including those in the oral microbiome that are commensally desired, which often leads to the treated areas being recolonized by the germs that cause the disease.
+All of the preparations used to date come with the major drawback that their active agent is a broad-spectrum antibiotic and / or antiseptic.
+This means they kill all the bacteria found in dental plaque, including desired commensal bacteria in the oral microbiome, which often leads to the treated areas being recolonized by the germs that cause the disease.

 In the context of drug development, despite enormous progress in computer-aided prediction of various parameters of drug candidates, one still has to rely on investigating as wide a variety of chemically diverse molecules as possible.
 This usually involves adding different substituents to a constant basic structure in order to investigate their influence on the activity of the compounds, but also their toxicity or pharmacokinetics.
 This requires a relatively large number of different derivatives, since even small chemical differences can have a major impact on the properties mentioned.
 Such compound libraries typically contain several dozen compounds, but can also grow to several hundred derivatives on an industrial scale.
 In order to enable a broad chemical variability, the so-called flow-chemistry is to be established within the scope of the project.
 This will make it possible to produce a large number of compounds simply and quickly in flow-through microreactors.
 This state-of-the-art technology will be established in a joint project with PerioTrap Pharmaceuticals GmbH.
 Basic scaffolds developed there will be further derivatized at the Fraunhofer IZI Department of Drug Design and Target Validation in order to advance the development of drug candidates.